MagdalenaPopp/2020-ws_domp/slides.md

 /Users/john/.npm-global/bin/reveal-md
 ```
 John has found the correct 'Path' to his slides.
 NPM stores its packages in the hidden files on MaBook.
 John does not have permission to write to these directories.
+bin = binary file --> composed of something other than human-readable text

 Problem 2: Hidden files and Mac Permissions